Barbershop Harmony Society

 Click on photo to download high resolution version

 All rights reserved.
 Photos are for editorial use only.

 Barbershop Harmony Society celebrates Black History Month with announcement of scholarships and endowmentRead More

 Executive Producer and TV Host Mike Rowe Named Honorary Life Member of Barbershop Harmony SocietyRead More

 Barbershop youth quartet director Keith Hancock wins GRAMMY Educator of the YearRead More

-The Barbershop Harmony Society is the world’s largest all-male singing Society, with 23,000 members across North America; affiliated men’s and women’s organizations in more than a dozen countries bring the total number of active singers to more than 80,000 worldwide.
+The Barbershop Harmony Society is the world’s largest all-male singing Society, with approximately 20,000 members across North America.
+The Society is the cornerstone of a global barbershop movement that numbers nearly 80,000 singers in affiliated men’s and women’s organizations in more than a dozen countries.

 - CBS News